steffenmueller4/steffenmueller4.github.io/_posts/2022-04-19-building-an-event-driven-microservice-application.md

 These state changes of the booking domain event, thus, had to be communicated.

 Although we had to cross a lot of obstacles during the entire development, we eventually came up with a flexible, loosely coupled, and pluggable solution based on event-driven microservices.
-The core microservice that emits the booking domain event is not directly connected with the other microservices and systems consuming the event such as the Customer Relationship Management (CRM) system that the support team uses.
+The core microservice that emits the booking domain event is not directly connected with the other microservices and systems consuming the event such as the customer relationship management (CRM) system that the support team uses.
-Everything is decoupled via an _Event Broker_ (see also: [architecture](#the-architecture)).
+Everything is decoupled via an _event broker_ (see also: [architecture](#the-architecture)).
 For the CRM system, we, for instance, developed an independent microservice that listen to the domain events and uses the API of the CRM system to make the booking information available to the support team.
 Another microservice listens to the booking domain events to cummulate business metrics for the product team.
 Soon, we will implement a data lake to which the booking domain events will also be written to persist them for further analytics.